dreamineering/business-administration/docs/README.md

 - General Health and Patient History
 - Goal and Full Medical History Reports
 - Document and Video uploads
-- Referrals, Investigations and Discharges
+- Referrals, Investigations, and Discharges

 > _As a Tertiary Educational Provider we feel it is important to train students with real-world products that they will be expected to use upon graduation.
 Gensolve is one such product._ Auckland University of Technology